William Hiester (Pennsylvania politician): Later years

 During the final phase of his life, Hiester devoted his time to farming.
 He also remained active in local politics and in charitable and civic affairs.

 Illness, death and burial

 Sometime during the final decade of his life, Hiester fell ill with a disease which caused paralysis.
 After several years of worsening health, he died from Apoplexy at his home in New Holland, Pennsylvania on October 13, 1853.
 He was interred at the Lancaster Cemetery in Lancaster, Pennsylvania.

 In 1854, a large, four-piece monument was erected above the graves of William Hiester and his wife, Lucy.
-In addition to a roughly eleven-foot-tall obelisk adorned with a wreath of lillies and roses and marked with the Hiester surname in raised letters, a die "beautifully worked, the top ... finished with scrolls and carving, and on each of the four narrow sides ... a scroll Console highly ornamented," and a roughly four-foot-tall plinth supporting the console, with a roughly five-by-twelve-inch base.
+In addition to a roughly eleven-foot-tall obelisk adorned with a wreath of lilies and roses and marked with the Hiester surname in raised letters, a die "beautifully worked, the top ... finished with scrolls and carving, and on each of the four narrow sides ... a scroll Console highly ornamented," and a roughly four-foot-tall plinth supporting the console, with a roughly five-by-twelve-inch base.
 Crafted from Italian marble, it reportedly weighed 18,000 pounds.